sbernheim4/projector/README.md

-# python-gen
+# Projector

-`python-gen` is a small prototype for deriving operation-specific API models from a single domain model.
+`Projector` is a small prototype for deriving operation-specific API models from a single domain model.

 The core goal is to avoid hand-writing separate `Create`, `Read`, and `Update`